-54. The Apportionment of Members Among the States
+Apportionment of Members of the House of Representatives Among the States

+New York Packet

-Madison: From the New York Packet, Tuesday, February 12, 1788.
+Tuesday, February 12, 1788

+[James Madison]

-The next view which I shall take of the House of Representatives relates to the appointment of its members to the several states which is to be determined by the same rule with that of direct taxes.
+$T{\text{HE}}$ next view which I shall take of the House of Representatives relates to the appointment of its members to the several States which is to be determined by the same rule with that of direct taxes.

-It is not contended that the number of people in each state ought not to be the standard for regulating the proportion of those who are to represent the people of each state.
-The establishment of the same rule for the appointment of taxes, will probably be as little contested; though the rule itself, in this case, is by no means founded on the same principle.
+It is not contended that the number of people in each State ought not to be the standard for regulating the proportion of those who are to represent the people of each State.
+The establishment of the same rule for the appointment of taxes, will probably be as little contested; though the rule itself in this case, is by no means founded on the same principle.
 In the former case, the rule is understood to refer to the personal rights of the people, with which it has a natural and universal connection.
 In the latter, it has reference to the proportion of wealth, of which it is in no case a precise measure, and in ordinary cases a very unfit one.
-But notwithstanding the imperfection of the rule as applied to the relative wealth and contributions of the states, it is evidently the least objectionable among the practicable rules, and had too recently obtained the general sanction of America, not to have found a ready preference with the convention.
+But notwithstanding the imperfection of the rule as applied to the relative wealth and contributions of the States, it is evidently the least objectionable among the practicable rules, and had too recently obtained the general sanction of America, not to have found a ready preference with the convention.